danjeltahko/WATERPLANT/README.md

 ![esp-01-deepsleep](reference/deepsleep_pin.png)

 So I bought a Wemos D1 Mini v3 instead because of good price, good size and it has A0, RST & the 16 pin so I could use the soil sensor and deep sleep to save battery.
 I calculated that with the CT2032 battery it would last for 59 days if ESP only sent MQTT messages 3 times a day.
 But the Wemos D1 Mini returns ```rst cause:5``` when waking up from deep sleep mode and after some research I found it to be either because of bad soldering or bad wiring, and I had both.
-So instead of batteries I use power from USB (because battery would only last like 3 hours without deep sleep) and have an internal timer that sends mqtt messages every half hour instead of three times a day. (reference below)
+So instead of batteries I use power from USB (because battery would only last like 3 hours without deep sleep) and have an internal timer that sends MQTT messages every half hour instead of three times a day. (reference below)

 ![esp-wire](reference/esp_done.jpeg)